tbohn/AscGridTools/README.md

 # AscGridTools
 Tools for processing ascii-format ESRI grid files.

 The tools in the project are programs written in C and Perl.
-To use these tools, you must have the Gnu gcc compiler and Perl 5 or later installed on your system.
+To use these tools, you must have the GNU gcc compiler and Perl 5 or later installed on your system.

 ## Contents:
 1. tools/